arturo-lang/arturo/README.md

 For that, the most convenient place for me would be the [GitHub Issues](https://github.com/arturo-lang/arturo/issues) page.

-For questions, quick ideas and discussing generally about the language, there is also a [dedicated Discord Server](https://discord.gg/YdVK2CB) for all things Arturo and a [Gitter community](https://gitter.im/arturo-lang/community) -- which I will hopefully get familiar with at some point (lol).
+For questions, quick ideas, and discussing generally the language, there is also a [dedicated Discord Server](https://discord.gg/YdVK2CB) for all things Arturo and a [Gitter community](https://gitter.im/arturo-lang/community) -- which I will hopefully get familiar with at some point (lol).

 [![Stargazers over time](https://starchart.cc/arturo-lang/arturo.svg)](https://starchart.cc/arturo-lang/arturo)